How to clean air handler

 Can I clean the air handler myself?

-Yes, basic cleaning of the air filter, coils, and housing can be done by most homeowners.
-However, for more complex tasks like disassembling the unit or working with refrigerant, it's best to call in a professional HVAC technician.
+Yes, basic air handler cleaning can be done as a DIY task.
+However, for more complex issues or if you're uncomfortable working with the unit, it's best to call a professional HVAC technician.

 Connect with certified professionals in your area